4.2. Sink node

 • Update :

-Available for the Snowflake connector.
+Available for the Salesforce connector.
 Allows updating data in the CRM.
 For more information, see the relevant section.

 Hint